Letters: I’m a Muslim woman – France’s latest clothing ban makes no sense

 I have only been reading The Independent for a decade but I have rarely, if ever, seen the whole content of Voices/Letters decrying the Conservative government from so many perspectives as in yesterday’s issue.

 There is little to add to the contributors’ opinions except to say that it was the conservative lies and subterfuge used to secure a positive vote for Brexit that ended continued membership of the Horizon project.
-Mr Sunak is merely righting a grievous wrong his party inflicted on British development.
+Rishi Sunak is merely righting a grievous wrong his party inflicted on British development.

 Access unlimited streaming of movies and TV shows with Amazon Prime Video